acdh-oeaw/rs-customisation/README.md

 **NOTE:**

-On the first run you need to import set of default ontologies and knowledge patterns for CIDOC-CRM, see [instance](https://github.com/researchspace/researchspace-instance-configurations "instance") configuration repository
+On the first run you need to import set of default ontologies and knowledge patterns for CIDOC-CRM, see [instance](https://github.com/researchspace/researchspace-instance-configurations "instance") configuration repository.

-You need to go to settings, LDP , An then ontology container and import.

 ##### References:
 - https://documentation.researchspace.org/resource/Help:Apps